dfinity/oisy-wallet-signer/README.md

 > [!NOTE]
 > The flow that leads to executing the call to the canister is described in the previous chapter, "Consent Message."
 The following description assumes that the permissions and consent message have been approved.

-1. Before initiating the call to the canister, the signer prompts to inform that the request is about to start, with the status set to `loading`.
+1. Before initiating the call to the canister, the signer prompts to inform that the request is about to start, with the status set to `executing`.
 2. The call to the canister is executed.
 3. Upon receiving a result or error, the prompt is triggered with the appropriate status, and a corresponding response is sent to the client.